Back to Work: Early Childhood Education Scholarship Program

 About the Back to Work: Early Childhood Education Scholarship Program

 Through the Back to Work Grant, ECCLA is proud to partner with the Colorado Department of Higher Education’s COSI Scholarship Program to help provide the education and training you need for your next job in the Early Childhood profession!
-The Colorado Recovery Plan expands the Colorado Opportunity Scholarship Initiative (COSI) grant to support Coloradans that have experienced an economic loss due to the COVID-19 pandemic, such as lost or adverse changes in employment, increased food or housing insecurity, had to withdraw from college after March 13, 2020, or suffered another form of economic loss.
+The Colorado Recovery Plan expands the Colorado Opportunity Scholarship Initiative (COSI) grant to support Coloradans that have experienced an economic loss due to the COVID-19 pandemic or suffered another form of economic loss.